RainbowMiner/RainbowMiner/README.md

 .. this adds extra command line parameters "-i 21" and "-m 2 -i 19,29" to
 - "CcminerAlexis78-NVIDIA": miner CcminerAlexis78 in LegacyMining mode, mine on all selected nvidia GPU, Algorithms c11 and keccak
 - "CcminerAlexis78-GTX1070": miner CcminerAlexis78 in non-LegacyMining mode on selected GPU devices with model name GTX1070, Algorithms c11 and keccak
+- "CcminerAlexis78-GTX1070": miner will use custom overclocking profile "Profile1"
 - "Sgminer-AMD": miner Sgminer in LegacyMining mode, mine on all selected amd GPU, Algorithms c11 and keccak
 - "MainAlgorithm": alogrithm, for which the extra configuration will be used
 - "SecondaryAlgorithm": secondary alogrithm, for which the extra configuration will be used (used for dual-mining Claymore, Excavator)
 - "Params": these are the extra parameters, that will be added to the miner call
-- "Profile": desired MSI Afterburner profile
+- "MSIAprofile": desired MSI Afterburner profile

 .. this adds a Penalty of 12.5% to all algorithms used by Trex